cactus-collective/cactus-collective.github.io/ideas-workshop.md

 # Ideas Workshop: Promoting yourself through blog posts and tech talks

-We encourage you to attend this **Ideas Workshop** if you are hesitant to write a blog post, do a demo at work, or present a tech talk at a meet-up or conference, or if you know you want to do these things, but don't know what to write or talk about.
+We encourage you to attend this **Ideas Workshop** if you are hesitant to write a blog post, do a demo at work, or present a tech talk at a meet-up or conference, or if you know you want to do these things, but don’t know what to write or talk about.

 Why?
-I firmly believe that **sharing your work and your ideas is good for your career**.
+We firmly believe that **sharing your work and ideas is good for your career**.

 * Sharing your work makes sure you **get the credit**
 * Sharing your work gets you **seen**